Bottle refusal

 • Keep practice sessions short and positive.

-• Ensure the milk offered is consistent and tastes familiar (fresh breast milk is ideal).
+• Ensure the milk offered is consistent and tastes familiar (fresh breastmilk is ideal).

 If it’s bottle aversion: